 *Warning: Explicit Language*

-I miss those times when 10+ female MCs were all on one track, and each of their rhymes were hot.
-The beat, Notorious B.I.G. appearing in the video, the black and white image, and the Set It Off-ish story-line captures everything I love about the Bad Boy style of music videos.
+I miss those times when 10+ female MCs were all on one track, and each of their rhymes was hot.
+The beat, Notorious B.I.G. appearing in the video, the black and white image, and the Set It Off-ish storyline captures everything I love about the Bad Boy style of music videos.

 13. Ledisi – Pieces of Me

 Her voice is so beautiful, definitely one of my favorite soul singers.
 This song literally describes my life, so much that I could cry.
-Her melanin is glowing, radiant…more people needs to listen to her, I can’t stress that enough.
+Her melanin is glowing, and radiant…more people need to listen to her, I can’t stress that enough.

 14. Mary J. Blige – Thick Of It

-Love Her.
 The definition of strength and independence.
-I do hope she is blessed with someone who will love her unconditionally and treat her like the Queen she is.
-I could listen to this all day long.
+Period.
+She deserves the world.
+I could listen to this song all day long.

 15. Whitney Houston – I Wanna Dance With Somebody